-NOTICE If the manipulator or an external axis hits an obstruction or a buffer on the mechanical end stop or axis range limitation, this can result in material damage to the industrial robot.
-KUKA Roboter GmbH must be consulted before the industrial robot is put back into operation. (>>> 8 "KUKA Service" Page 55) The affected buffer must be replaced with a new one before operation of the industrial robot is resumed.
-If a manipulator (or external axis) collides with a industrial robot is resumed.
-If a manipulator (or external axis) collides with a buffer at more than 250 mm/s, the manipulator (or external axis) must be exchanged or recommissioning must be carried out by KUKA Roboter GmbH.
+WARNING If the manipulator or an external axis hits an obstruction or a mechanical end stop or axis range limitation, this can result in material damage to the industrial robot.
+The manipulator must be taken out of operation and KUKA Roboter GmbH must be consulted before it is put back into operation (>>> 8 "KUKA Service" Page 69).